Sushant Sengar - Product Head - Payments

 In the new open and instant world of payments, you can no longer afford to ignore financial crime compliance.
 Payment systems must perform in tandem with compliance systems.
 That’s why the use of the cloud platforms, API technologies and AI techniques to increase accuracy and reduction of false positives in the integrated financial crime compliance systems is vital.

 TOP TIP: Structured data and AI will also improve the integrated financial crime compliance – sanctions and Anti Money Laundering systems resulting in higher accuracy and less false positives that is cost-effective and will result into better customer services as well as compliance.

 Projects like ISO 20022 are a perfect opportunity to perform a comprehensive review of a bank’s payments infrastructure and technology stack.
-Modern systems enable banks to get ahead of the competition, but this will require the bank to look at the entire payments processing value chain, holistically.
+Modern cloud-native, API-first, and open platform-based systems enable banks to get ahead of the competition, but this will require the bank to look at the entire payments processing value chain, holistically.

 TOP TIP: ISO20022 will act as a catalyst and trigger for larger digital payments transformation.
 From cloud deployment and microservices architected that supports API, to omni-channel interfaces that leverages AI and data from ISO messages for better customer service.
 What’s more, cloud and API solutions are easily deployed to fill gaps in banks own technology estates to simplify them, thereby reducing operational risk and lowering technology spend.

 New technology, new opportunities

 Under pressure from multiple forces, successful banks will develop a new payments model better suited to changing times.
 New technologies are opening up new opportunities for businesses to offer new kinds of products and solutions to consumers and businesses.
 By 2025, we will all pay for things in a variety of ways and authenticating payments in new ways too.
 That’s why an always on 24x7, resilient, an extensible, and future-proof solution will be critical.